rdmello/JavaScript-Sorting/README.md

 2. Insertion Sort

+3. Bubble Sort

-3. Quick Sort
+4. Quick Sort

-4. Merge Sort
+5. Merge Sort

-The following are yet to be included:

-1. Heap Sort
+6. Heap Sort

-### Display
+### Additional Libraries

-In order to implement this in a standards-compliant way, I will use d3.js and vue.js.
+This project uses:

+1. Font Awesome to display play/pause, reload, and forward/backward buttons

+2. Underscore.js for some syntactic sugar

+3. Vue.js to generate the HTML for the six sorting algorithm visualizations and to work with events

+4. d3.js to move the rectangles around within each sorting visualization.
+This is not strictly necessary, and I will look into display purely using Vue.js

+5. Pure.css for a lightweight responsive library

+6. Raleway font for a professional look